-- The rise of foundation models (eg. GPTs, CLIP). - The idea of handling multi-modality inputs (eg. Google Pathway).
+- The rise of foundation models (eg. GPTs for language, Diffusion for vision). - New models are getting larger and larger. - The idea of handling multi-modality inputs (eg. Google Pathway) is rising. - The idea of inference scaling (eg. Chain of Thoughts) is also rising.